ChromAIca/ChromAIca.github.io/ImagenHub/HumanGuide_Text-To-Image.md

 * Perceptual Realism (PR) scoring for **Text-To-Image**:
     * PR=2 : Exhibiting reasonable lighting, shadows, texture details, correct sense of distance and overall visual coherence.
 No distortion found.
     * PR=1 : only minor distortion found on high-level features / small objects (e.g. subject faces, small words, unusual number of fingers etc)
-    * PR=0.5 : some wrong body portions spotted but still be able to identify the object.
+    * PR=0.5 : some wrong body portions spotted but still be able to identify the object, or a huge sense of unnatural feeling exists.
     * PR=0 : The image is heavily distorted, or huge potion of artifacts appeared.

 ### **Examples / Common cases when evaluating: Text-To-Image**